 Melissa S. Gresalfi

-The Role of Feedback in Digital Games:
+The Role of Feedback in Digital Games

-The goal of this project is to design and investigate the potential of videogame technologies for supporting formative and summative feedback for students and teachers.
+The goal of this project, a collaboration with Professor Sasha Barab at Arizona State University, is to design and investigate the potential of videogame technologies for supporting formative and summative feedback for students and teachers.
 This project will examine the role of different forms of feedback on students’ learning and engagement with mathematics.
 Specifically, we will work in the context of two different immersive experiences (video games) designed as part of the Atlantis Remixed platform.
 We will design and study six different versions of these games in order to better understand how different forms of feedback (feedback that is directly tied to the narrative, directly tied to content, or a blend of both) as well as the timing of when feedback is given (its frequency and relation to major assessment moments) are related to how students actually work with the mathematical content (engagement) and what they eventually come to understand (learning).
-This project is funded by the National Science Foundation.
+Funded by the National Science Foundation.
 DRL-1252380